denisart/graphql2python/docs/source/model.rst

   ...

-The default type is **str**.
-For change this you can using options
+The default python type for generated scalars is **str**.
+For change this you can using special option in **graphql2python** config:

 .. code-block:: yaml

-  # graphql2pythonConfig.yaml
+  # graphql2python.yaml
   schema: ...
   output: ...
   options: